henniggroup/MPInterfaces/docs/usage.rst

 The mongo database for job submission('fireworks') is set up on the machine 'hydrogen'.
-Please use your own account to connect to the databse Contact me(km468@cornell.edu) to create a database account
+Please use your own account to connect to the databse Contact me (km468@cornell.edu) to create a database account

-Since hydrogen is part of the  uf network any machine onthe uf network(inlcuding hipergator) should be able to access hydrogen at 10.5.46.101
+Since hydrogen is part of the  uf network any machine on the uf network(inlcuding hipergator) should be able to access hydrogen at 10.5.46.101

-To connect to the database from outside uf network( for example from stampede), tunnel port number 27017 from that machine to port 27017 on hydrogen via ssh:
+To connect to the database from outside uf network (for example from stampede), tunnel port number 27017 from that machine to port 27017 on hydrogen via ssh: